Chapter 6: The Three P’s & Social Welfare

 Limitations of the Kaldor-Hicks Compensation Criteria

 It is important to note that we utilise the Kaldor-Hicks compensation criteria in cost-benefit analysis through identification of increases in social surpluses.
-However, there are a few limitations analysts should be aware of:
+But there are a few limitations analysts should be aware of:

 (1) Compensation does not actually always occur: This raises ethical and social concerns about those groups potentially affected by a policy or project.
 In the carbon pricing case study above, if the Federal Government did not actively intervene and compensate low-income households, those households would have paid a larger proportion of their income to the tax and their overall personal welfare could have been negatively impacted.

 (2) The compensation principle does not consider the relative wealth position: Behavioural economics highlights the concept of prospect theory.
-Prospect theory suggests that losses hurt more than gains.
+Prospect theory suggests that individuals tend to experience a stronger negative impact when faced with losses in income as compared to the positive effect associated with equivalent gains in income.
+In other words, the pain of losing a certain amount of money is greater than the pleasure derived from gaining the same amount of money, which can be explained by the notion of loss aversion.
 This applies to the losses and gains involved in cost-benefit analysis.
-Each individual has a different reference point that determines the values they attach the their wins and losses (see Figure 6.2 for an illustration)
+Each individual has a different reference point that determines the values they attach to their wins and losses (see Figure 6.2 for an illustration)

-(3) It must be possible to appropriately estimate the WTP/WTA of those affected by the policy: Again, this assumes homogeneous groups of individuals and that the losses are the same for all those who are negatively impacted.
+(3) It must be possible to appropriately estimate the WTP/WTA of those affected by the policy: Again, this assumes homogeneous groups of individuals.
+It is often assumed that the losses are the same for all those who are negatively impacted.
 This is a firm assumption that makes compensation in applied cost-benefit analysis difficult.

 Direct Market Impacts

 For the purpose of this book, we will focus on the impacts in direct markets – those markets that are directly impacted by a project, program, or policy intervention.
-For CBA in general, benefits and costs are usually measured from those sources where the impacts can be effectively observed.
+For CBA in general, benefits and costs are usually measured from those sources where the impacts can be effectively observed – specifically on markets where transactions are evident.
 There are two types of markets we deal with – input and output markets.
 Benefits are measured from output markets and costs are measured from input markets.
 The relationship between input and output markets is illustrated in Figure 6.3.

 To evaluate the impacts on input and output markets from a CBA project, it is best to refresh our understanding of the concepts of willingness-to-pay and opportunity cost.
 For example, if a farmer was considering a sustainable tree plantation, the direct output market under consideration is the market for timber or wood as the farmer can sell the wood in the market (a benefit through income).
 A direct input market would be the water market, as the farmer would need to purchase water for the trees (a cost of production).